zerospeech/zerospeech2017/README.md

   The installation of the previous dependences are different on each system, please follow the installation description in those webpages.

+* With your virtual environment activated and all the dependences installed on your computer. simply run the following command:

+        ./track2/setup/setup_track2.sh

+  By running that script you will install all the packages needed on the track 2 including the evaluation program, the baseline and topline replication.
+These packages will be installed from the `./track2/src` folder to your virtual environment in the case of python libraries and in `.track2/bin` for all the binary programs.
+Those installed packages are:

+  * [ZRTools](https://github.com/bootphon/zerospeech2017/tree/master/track2/src/ZRTools), The same program that was used for the baseline of 2015 Challenge.
+  * Term Discovery Evaluation [tde](https://github.com/bootphon/tde) using the branch **zerospeech2017** is used to compute the scores of 2017 challenge.
+  * [sprachcore-feacalc](https://www1.icsi.berkeley.edu/~dpwe/projects/sprach/sprachcore.html) it is used to compute speech features for the baseline.

 ### Output format